cu2/aldebaran/README.md

 The project is under heavy construction...

 ## Architecture

 ![Architecture](images/aldebaran_architecture.png)

 ### Clock

+The clock sends the CPU a beat every `1/clock frequency` seconds.
+If it takes more time for the CPU to execute the instruction at hand, the clock will wait and send the next beat as soon as possible.
+So the effective clock frequency (printed after ALD shuts down) is typically smaller then the theoretical.
+If `clock frequency` is zero ("TURBO" mode), the clock sends beats as fast as possible.

 ### RAM

+A simple RAM module with 65536 bytes of storage.
+Capable of reading and writing bytes or words.
+The stack is stored in the RAM but it's implemented by the CPU.

 ### CPU

+For every clock beat the CPU:

+- checks if there's a hardware interrupt (coming from the Interrupt Controller)
+- if yes, it calls the specified interrupt handler routine (based on the Interrupt Vector Table)
+- if no, it executes the instruction at the Instruction Pointer (`IP`) and sets the `IP` to the next instruction

+The CPU has the following registers:

+- 4 generic 16-bit registers: `AX`, `BX`, `CX`, `DX` (with separate lower and upper parts)
+- `IP`: Instruction Pointer for control flow
+- `SP`: Stack Pointer for stack operations
+- `BP`: Base Pointer for either using as a frame pointer in the call stack or for generic usage
+- `SI`, `DI`: Source and Destination Index registers for either string operations or for generic usage
+- Interrupt Flag: to enable and disable hardware interrupts

 ### Interrupt Controller

+The Interrupt Controller accepts hardware interrupts from the Device Controller (or other not yet implemented internal devices) and puts them into a FIFO queue.
+The CPU can take interrupts out of the queue and handle them.

+Interrupt numbers (00-FF) are mapped to interrupt handler routines based on the Interrupt Vector Table (a 256 times 2 bytes part of the RAM).
+Interrupt numbers are the following:

+- 00-1F: system interrupts
+    - 1E: device_registered (called when a device is registered)
+    - 1F: device_unregistered (called when a device is unregistered)
+- 20-2F: ioport_in (called when a device sends data to an IOPort)
+- 30-3F: ioport_out (called after data is sent to a device and the device responds a status)
+- 40-FF: free interrupts

 ### Device Controller and IOPorts

+The Device Controller contains 4 (potentially 16) IOPorts each capable of communicating with a separate device.
+When a new device is connected, first it's registered with an IOPort and into the so called Device Registry.

+The Device Registry is a part of the RAM.
+For each IOPort it has 4 bytes:

+- 1 byte Device Type (00 if no device is registered)
+- 3 bytes Device ID (000000 if no device is registered)

+Another part of the RAM is the Device Status Table.
+For each IOPort it has 1 byte that is the status of the last `OUT` instruction.
+0 if it was successful, 1 otherwise.

 #### Input scenario